ryanflorence/js-stylesheet/README.md

 Why JSS?
 --------

-When you build generic components you want to ship with some default styles.
+When you build generic components you often want to ship with some default styles.
 Asking people to include some CSS file into their build or prescribe some sort of loader can be cumbersome.

 What if all they had to do was call a function to get your styles?
 No loader/bundler prescriptions (like browserify or webpack) or SASS or